zeek/zeek-docs/scripts/base/bif/bloom-filter.bif.zeek.rst

    that exceeded the width of its counter.

-   :bf: The counting bloom filter handle.
+   :param bf: The counting bloom filter handle.

-   :x: The element to decrement
+   :param x: The element to decrement

    :returns: True on success